 The great Australian dream of homeownership has become increasingly difficult to achieve for many house hunters during the COVID pandemic, but could the dream be even more unattainable in 2022?
-Attwood Marshall Lawyers Property and Commercial Lawyer Andrea McGarry discusses the potential impact interest rate hikes could have on the housing market and affordability.
+What potential impact could interest rate hikes have on the housing market and affordability?

 The frenzied buying and selling of property across Australia over the past year added up to one-third of the country’s national economy, with a whopping $688.7 billion spent on homes.